fluxcd/flux/site/using.md

                                sidecar     quay.io/weaveworks/sidecar:master-a000002
 ```

+Automation can also be enabled by adding the annotation
+`flux.weave.works/automated: "true"` to the deployment.

 We can see that the `list-controllers` subcommand reports that the
 helloworld application is automated.
 Flux will now automatically
 deploy a new version of a controller whenever one is available and commit